Ultra Global simulator

 At stations, vehicle berths are shown as small circles.
 Empty berths are white.
-Vehicles waiting at berths are colored according to the vehicle color key, shown at bottom right of the screen:
+Vehicles waiting at berths are coloured according to the vehicle colour key, shown at bottom right of the screen:

 - Green: When passengers board a vehicle it becomes green in a station, and once boarding is finished the vehicle automatically starts its journey and is displayed as a green moving spot.

-- gray: Sometimes occupied vehicles have to wait momentarily in a station for a time slot to be cleared throughout their journey and are colored gray while waiting.
+- Grey: Sometimes occupied vehicles have to wait momentarily in a station for a time slot to be cleared throughout their journey and are coloured grey while waiting.

 Moving vehicles all travel at identical speeds and are automatically controlled by the ‘synchronous’ control method.
 Every journey is given a uniquely different timing so that vehicles always arrive at merges with adequate separation between them, at a minimum 3 second headway.
 This may be hard to see at certain magnifications – zoom in to see what’s really happening at the merges.
 The vehicles keep going until they reach the passenger’s chosen destination; they do not stop at any intermediate stations on route.